lachisholm/Data_Structure_Discovery/Trees.md

 ## Your Challenge:

-Make your own libary now you know how to get started.
+Make your own library now you know how to get started.
 Give it more than fiction, non-fiction.
-Choose different areas like children section, adults, teens, and give each of these there own classifications of fiction, non -fiction, adventure, the classics, and anything else that you can think of to bring your libary to life for different ages.
+Choose different areas like children section, adults, teens, and give each of these their own classifications of fiction, non-fiction, adventure, the classics, and anything else that you can think of to bring your library to life for different ages.

 [Back to Overview](https://github.com/lachisholm/Data_Structure_Discovery/blob/main/Overview.md)